 Then you need to think about things like, do you need a separate cost line in the budget for things like a Discovery phase.
 It’s typical for projects to run a discovery session ahead of starting project build.
 This gives you the peace of mind that you explore business critical elements of the project in detailed workshops with a chosen partner to do an additional level of feasibility before you sign off your business requirements documents.
 That can typically cost anywhere from £5,000 to £30,000.
 So do you want to split that out as a specific cost element, and can you afford to do so?

 Then also, you need to have a contingency.
 Projects can often overrun, so make sure you have at least a 10 to 15% contingency to cover off those eventualities.
-Then once budget is defined and ring fenced, you need to look at project scope.
-Are you going to approach this from an MVP point of view (minimum viable product), which means you define a core scope of requirements that have to be delivered for the project to go live, and then you have agile roll outs where you have subsequent phases and define what is the prioritization after MVP launch.
+Then once budget is defined and ring fenced, you need to look at ecommerce project scope.
+Are you going to approach this from an MVP point of view (minimum viable product), which means you define a core scope of requirements that have to be delivered for the project to go live, and then you have agile roll outs where you have subsequent phases and define what is the prioritisation after MVP launch.

 Thanks very much for listening.